+Delphinus is the 69th constellation in size, occupying an area of 189 square degrees.
 It lies in the fourth quadrant of the northern hemisphere (NQ4) and can be seen at latitudes between +90° and -70°.
 The neighboring constellations are Aquarius, Aquila, Equuleus, Pegasus, Sagitta, and Vulpecula.

 There are two myths associated with the constellation Delphinus.
 In one, the dolphin constellation represents Poseidon’s messenger.
 When the sea god courted the nymph Amphitrite, one of the Nereids, she resisted his advances and took refuge among her sisters.
 Poseidon sent messengers to find her and bring her to him, among them a dolphin.
 The dolphin found the nymph, soothed her and brought her back to the god.
 The two were later married.
 Poseidon decided to honour the dolphin and placed his image among the stars.

-In the other myth, it was Apollo, the god of poetry and music, who placed the dolphin among the constellations for saving the life of Arion, a poet and musician born on the island of Lesbos whose skill with the lyre made him famous in the 7th century BC.
+In the other myth, it was Apollo, the god of poetry and music, who placed the dolphin among the constellations for saving the life of Arion, a poet and musician born on the island of Lesbos, whose skill with the lyre made him famous in the 7th century BC.

-Arion was sailing back to Greece after a concert tour of southern Italy when the sailors who were also on the ship started plotting to kill him and take the money he had earned.
+Arion was sailing back to Greece after a concert tour of southern Italy when the sailors who were also on the ship started plotting to take the money he had earned.
 Surrounded, Arion asked them to let him sing one last song.
 The sailors allowed this, and Arion’s music drew several dolphins to the ship.
 As he played, the dolphins swam alongside the ship and Arion decided to take a leap of faith and he jumped overboard.

-α Delphini (Alpha Delphini)
+Sualocin – α Delphini (Alpha Delphini)

-Alpha Delphini is sometimes known as Sualocin.
-The name was given to it by the Italian astronomer Niccolò Cacciatore.
-It is the Latinized version of his name, Nicolaus, spelled backwards.
+Alpha Delphini Aa is formally named Sualocin.
+Like Rotanev, it gets its name from Niccolò Cacciatore.
+It is the Latinized version of his first name, Nicolaus, spelled backwards.

 γ Delphini (Gamma Delphini)